UtrechtUniversity/IMAGE-LAND-LUE/docs/source/md_files/IMAGE-LAND Allocation and Formulae.md

 # IMAGE-LAND Allocation and Formulae

-This page briefly describes the allocation of land to food crops and grassland in IMAGE-LAND, detailing the equations used to calculate the fractions at each stage.
-The specifics of biofuel crops and timber production in IMAGE-LAND are omitted from this description.

 The IMAGE-LAND grid is made up of cells with a side length of 5 arc-minutes, resulting in a 4320 by 2160 cell map.
 Each of these cells comprises 16 fractions, 1 for each food crop, alongside other fractions which are not explicitly considered for the time being.
 IMAGE-Land features 20 <a href='Land Cover Types.html'>Land Cover Types</a>, the first two of which are agricultural land - also referred to as cropland - and extensive grassland.
 Extensive grassland is the land cover type allocated to agricultural land which has fallen below a threshold of productivity (WHICH VALUE?).

 Cells with non-cropland land-cover types are made up entirely of crop fractions of 0, with the exception of extensive grassland, which is a special case where cropland is so low productivity that it has been recategorised.
 Within cropland, each cell is allocated entirely to food crops and grassland.